arnav-42/ProjectEuler100/README.md

 2) I want to get better at Julia, C, and whatever other languages I hope to explore further in the future (Rust?), and these puzzles are an easy way to get familiar with the basics of any language.

 > [!WARNING]
-> This is NOT meant to be the fastest or most elegant solutions.
+> These are NOT meant to be the fastest or most elegant solutions.
 > This is just me playing around with C!

 ## Progress: